joshcanhelp/josh-to-11/content/post/2019-06-27-specializing-or-generalizing.md

 ![](/_images/2019/06/generalist-graph.png)

-Maybe you’re a software engineering generalist who can review a PR in almost in any language, is just as comfortable talking to engineers as you are marketers and executives, and can explain MVC, SEO, and D&I to a junior engineer just starting at your company.
+Maybe you’re a software engineering generalist who can review a PR in almost in any language, is just as comfortable talking to engineers as you are marketers and executives, and can explain MVC, SEO, and CI to a junior engineer just starting at your company.

 Maybe you’re a digital marketing generalist who is just as comfortable debugging JavaScript interactions as you are editing a photo, understands both the content and technical aspects of SEO performance, and spin up a landing page site in WordPress before lunch.

 ![](/_images/2019/06/joshcanhelp-site-old.png)